projectsveltos/sveltos/docs/addons/clusterprofile.md

 authors:
     - Gianluca Mardente
 ---
+## ClusterProfiles

-[ClusterProfile](https://github.com/projectsveltos/sveltos-manager/blob/main/api/v1alpha1/clusterprofile_types.go "ClusterProfile to manage Kubernetes add-ons") is the CustomerResourceDefinition used to instruct Sveltos on which add-ons to deploy on a set of clusters.
+[ClusterProfile](https://github.com/projectsveltos/sveltos-manager/blob/main/api/v1alpha1/clusterprofile_types.go "ClusterProfile to manage Kubernetes add-ons") is the CustomerResourceDefinition used to instruct Sveltos which add-ons to deploy on a set of clusters.

 ### Spec.ClusterSelector